Your First Lesson Is On Us. FREE 30 Minute Lesson - No Credit Card Required

 Lesson With You keeps saxophone lesson pricing simple for Gallatin, Tennessee: $35 for 30 minutes, $50 for 45 minutes, and $65 for 60 minutes.
 The first trial lesson is free, and there are no long-term contracts.

 Many beginners start with 30 minutes, while older or more advanced students may choose 45 or 60 minutes for tone, breath support, embouchure, articulation, fingerings, reading, improvisation, and performance preparation.
-For broader context, see the main saxophone lessons page.
+For pricing by lesson length, visit our guide to the cost of saxophone lessons in Gallatin, Tennessee.

 1-on-1 Saxophone Lessons, Made Easier